PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 This has `spyder-kernels` which is required for Syder to use the environment. `seaborn` which has `numpy`, `pandas` and `matplotlib` as dependencies. `scikit-learn` for machine learning. `pyarrow`, `openpyxl`, `xlrd`, `xlsxwriter`, `lxml`, `sqlalchemy`, `tabulate` for various file pandas formats. `pyqt` for matplotlib's interactive backend and `ffmpeg` for saving matplotlib animations.

 `-n` means name and `spyder-env` is the name of the Python environment.
-Specifying an environment using `-n` means changes to that environment will be made opposed to `base` which is the currently activate environment.
+Specifying an environment using `-n` means changes to that environment will be made opposed to `base`:

 <img src='./images/img_223.png' alt='img_223' width='600'/>

-These packages will all be installed from the `conda-forge` channel.
-In the `spyder-env` folder which is found in the `envs` subfolder of `base`:
+These packages will all be installed from the `conda-forge` channel and installed compartmentalised in the (conda) Python environment `spyder-env`. `spyder-env` is a subfolder which is found in the `envs` subfolder of the `base` Miniforge installation `~/Miniforge3`:

 <img src='./images/img_224.png' alt='img_224' width='600'/>